giannetti/TEI-Close-Reading/readme.md

 ## Setting Up Your Workspace

-You will be assigned a folder of correspondence organized by Rutgers alumnus.
+You will be assigned a file of correspondence organized by Rutgers alumnus.
 Each folder has a filename that corresponds to its [RUcore](https://rucore.libraries.rutgers.edu/) identification number, i.e. rucore00000002350.

 Download the following files:
 -  images/